sebington/voice2prompt/README.md

 ## Usage

-Run both components with the included script:
+Run the following script in a terminal:

 ```bash
 ./start.sh